Sniperex/ZOMATO_ANALYSIS_PROJECT/README.md

 While Cleaning and Organising Data with SQL, I was working on the following things-
 - Checked all the details of table such column name, data types and constraints
 - Checked for duplicate values in [RestaurantId] column
-- How do price ranges correlate with customer satisfaction?
-- Can we identify emerging food trends from user reviews?

--
--

-3.Removed unwanted columns from table
+- Removed unwanted columns from table

-4.Merged 2 differnt tables and added the new column of Country_Name with the help of primary key as [CountryCode] column
+- Merged 2 differnt tables and added the new column of Country_Name with the help of primary key as [CountryCode] column

-5.Identitfied and corrected the mis-spelled city names
+- Identitfied and corrected the mis-spelled city names

-6.Counted the no.of restaurants by rolling count/moving count using windows functions
+- Counted the no.of restaurants by rolling count/moving count using windows functions

-7.Checked min,max,avg data for votes, rating & currency column.
+- Checked min,max,avg data for votes, rating & currency column.

-8.Created new category column for rating
+- Created new category column for rating

 Then I proceeded with Analysing the Data where I found insights such as-